Occupational Safety and Health Management

 Prevention of Workplace Accidents

-In 2023, serious occupational accidents requiring time off work at Canon Inc. and Group companies in Japan comprised one case relating to use of machinery (getting pinched or caught).
+In 2024, serious occupational accidents requiring time off work at Canon Inc. and Group companies in Japan comprised two cases relating to use of machinery (getting pinched or caught).
 There were no accidents caused by hazardous chemical substances.
 We are taking steps to prevent accidents from reoccurring, in terms of both education and equipment, such as investigating the underlying cause of any accident, retraining workplace personnel, and improving the operability of machinery.
 We conduct a thorough safety inspection and risk assessment to determine if similar risks exist at the site where any accident occurs.
 In addition, information about accidents is promptly shared with Group companies, particularly production sites, to prevent similar occurrences elsewhere.

 Promoting Effective Operation of Canon Group Occupational Safety and Health Management System